 Jiang Hu.
 Analysis of Effects of Area-to-Mass Ratio on the Errors in the Prediction of the Orbit of an IGSO Satellite through the Solar Radiation-Pressure Model[J].
-Astronomical Techniques and Instruments, 2013, 10(2): 152-155.
+Astronomical Research and Technology, 2013, 10(2): 152-155.

 Citation: Jiang Hu.
 Analysis of Effects of Area-to-Mass Ratio on the Errors in the Prediction of the Orbit of an IGSO Satellite through the Solar Radiation-Pressure Model[J].
-Astronomical Techniques and Instruments, 2013, 10(2): 152-155.
+Astronomical Research and Technology, 2013, 10(2): 152-155.

 Analysis of Effects of Area-to-Mass Ratio on the Errors in the Prediction of the Orbit of an IGSO Satellite through the Solar Radiation-Pressure Model